IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 We want to support this [Kubernetes function](https://github.com/OpenLiberty/guide-kubernetes-microprofile-health#checking-the-health-of-microservices-on-kubernetes):

 > Kubernetes provides liveness and readiness probes that are used to check the health of your containers.
 These probes can check certain files in your containers, check a TCP socket, or make HTTP requests.
-MicroProfile Health exposes readiness and liveness endpoints on your microservices.
-Kubernetes polls these endpoints as specified by the probes to react appropriately to any change in the microservice’s status.
+MicroProfile Health exposes readiness and liveness endpoints on your Microservices.
+Kubernetes polls these endpoints as specified by the probes to react appropriately to any change in the Microservice’s status.

 For more information check the [Kubernetes Microprofile Health documentation](https://openliberty.io/guides/kubernetes-microprofile-health.html) and the documentation on [GitHub](https://github.com/eclipse/microprofile-health).